 Even those who use a DVR function to skip commercials but, otherwise, watch the shows as producers intended are among the time-shifter group.

 Why live sports is the only thing holding the TV industry together

-The exception to this growing trend, however, is live sports content.
+to this growing trend, however, is live sports content.
 Crupi states the vast majority of viewers still watch sports programming as it airs in real-time.

 There is a threat embedded in this revenue model, however.
 The danger of a “bubble burst,” when subscription prices become too exorbitant for consumers, is real.

 That’s where live sports betting gallops in gleaming to save the day.

 How in-game sports betting will propel the value of live sports

 , are aware of the value they bring to broadcasters, so they aren’t shy about asking for more money to distribute sports content.
 As those costs rise, so do the rates the broadcasters charge carriers for such content.

 That leaves potential carriers, like AT&T’s DirecTV or Comcast, with a “Sophie’s Choice.”
 Either risk losing subscribers by passing on the increased costs to the consumers or absorb the cost in the hopes that freezing prices will stabilize the subscription counts.

 Carriers often opt for the former of those two choices.
 As a result, they struggle to convince wary customers to pay more for the same service and that the product is still a good value.
 One strategy to address that struggle is in-game betting.